<i>J.C. Gemmell</i> <i>Indie Author</I>

 The murder of the prime minister was regrettable, yet it did nothing to assuage the threat of the fornax variant to the general public.

 J.C.
-Gemmell’s latest novel is now available from online stores.
+Gemmell’s future thriller is available from online stores.

 2038: a devastating pandemic sweeps across the world.
 Two decades later, Britain remains the epicentre for the fornax variant, annexed by a terrified global community.